AdobeDocs/campaign-web.en/help/v8/audience/control-group.md

 * **Ranked by attribute(s)**: this option enables you to exclude a set of profiles based on specific attribute(s) in a specific sorting order(s).

-    ![](assets/control-group2.png)

 Then use the **Size limit** section to set the number of profiles that you need to extract from the main target.
 It can be a raw number or a percentage of your initial audience.

+For example, to create a control group with the 100 new youngest recipients, follow these steps:

+1. Select the **Age** field as a sorting criterion.
+Leave the **Ascending** sort option.
+1. Add the **Creation Date** field.
+Change to the **Descending** sort option.
+1. Define 100 as the threshold in the **Size limit** section.

+    ![](assets/control-group2.png)

+These 100 new youngest recipients are then excluded from the main target.

 ### Check your control group {#check-extract-target}